4 Key Considerations in Asset Protection

 Exempt Assets/Deductions—While this consideration is a little different than the other three, we wanted to point out that just creating the structures or items above is not enough.
 It is critical that they be properly managed.
 Claiming exemptions or deductions for assets can get a person into trouble if done improperly or can keep a lot of assets in your buckets if done properly.
 Work with professionals—accountants, asset and investment advisors, and select those who understand how you earn money and fill your buckets.
 I work a lot with Real Estate, and the advisors I employ to assist me understand the Real Estate industry.
 You need people whose approach to risk mirrors your own.
 If you are extremely conservative, an extremely aggressive accountant can literally cause you to have a nervous breakdown.

 If you are new to the process of asset protection, we encourage that you schedule an opportunity to meet with a professional who can ask you salient questions about your current assets and structure.
 If you have taken multiple steps to protect your assets, we would encourage you to meet with your current advisors, and to possibly get a second opinion.
 No matter how good these professionals are at their job, another person may be able to provide additional insights.
-Then make sure that you schedule regular reviews to keep on top of changes to your wealth picture.
+Then make sure that you schedule regular reviews to keep on top of changes to your full picture.